olvidalo/obsidian-chord-sheets/README.md

 ### 📱Mobile Support

 Works well on mobile.
 Bring up chord diagram popups by tapping on the chord symbols.
-Can be a bit fiddly in _edit / live preview_ mode because tapping on a chord positions the caret there which will bring up the keyboard.
-Prefer using _reading_ mode on mobile.
+Can be a bit fiddly in _edit / live preview_ mode because tapping on a chord will position the caret there which brings up the keyboard.
+Prefer _reading_ mode on mobile.

 ### ⚙️ Configurability